ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

 Summary
 -------

 You've now created a simple application that uses the Entity Framework Core and SQL Server Express LocalDB to store and display data.
-In the following tutorial you'll learn how to perform basic CRUD (create, read, update, delete) operations.
+In the following tutorial, you'll learn how to perform basic CRUD (create, read, update, delete) operations.